BA in Economics

 |MATH 1100||3||MATH 1400||3|

-At least four (for the BA) or three (for the BS) of the following, with not more than one at the 3000 level, selected with the advisor and completed with a grade of C- or above.
+Students must complete at least five (for the BA) or four (for the BS) of the following electives, with no more than two at the 3000 level, selected with the advisor and completed with a grade of C- or above.
 One of the chosen Economics Electives should be taken as Writing Intensive.
 Students who double or dual major will be eligible to waive one 3000 level Economics Elective course.

 |ECONOM 3224||Introduction to International Economics||3|